ramrom/rams_dot_files/cheatsheets/postgres_cheatsheet.md

 - table partitioning - creating a logical table backed by many physical tables
     - in postgres 11 foreign tables can be attached to table partitions
 - foreign table - a logical table that queries data from an external source
-    - foreign data wrapper will fetch external data
+    - foreign data wrapper(FDW) will fetch external data
 - views - a virtual table, which is a stored query which can itelf be queries against
     - materialized view - a view that contains the results of a query
         - it's a type of caching of a query
+        - can combine a matrialized view and foreign table
 - locks
     - table lock vs row lock
     - common